python-gitlab/python-gitlab/README.md

 `````
 [global]
+# required setting
 default = local

+# optional settings
 ssl_verify = true
 timeout = 5

 [local]
 url = http://10.0.3.2:8080
+# get the private token from the gitlab web interface
 private_token = vTbFeqJYCY3sibBP7BZM

-[distant]
+[remote]
 url = https://some.whe.re
 private_token = thisisaprivatetoken
 ssl_verify = false
 `````

-The [global] section define which server is accesed by default.
+The [global] section defines which server is accessed by default.
 Each other section defines how to access a server.
 Only private token authentication is supported (not user/password).